India : The following tax explanation applies to companies who have a registered address is in India and Exotel renders services to them in India.

 What is the GST credit which will be shown in the client’s portal?

-As per Section 16(1),(2) of the GST Act, Input credit can be claimed only based on utilization and not on payment.
+This is done because as per Section 16(1),(2) of the GST Act, Input credit can be claimed only based on utilization and not on payment.

 Why is GST component missing in the invoice?